Robert College: Campus

-The 65 acre wooded campus overlooking the Bosphorus is home to five neoclassical buildings as well as three brutalist ones, centennial trees and a rich fauna, among which the Bosphorus Beetle, an endemic species to this campus, could be counted.
+The 65 acre wooded campus overlooking the Bosphorus, originally designed by Charles H. Rutan of Shepley, Rutan and Coolidge, is home to five neoclassical buildings as well as three brutalist ones, centennial trees and a rich fauna, among which the Bosphorus Beetle, an endemic species to this campus, could be counted.

 Major buildings

+Gould Hall

-Gould Hall: The oldest educational building on the campus, Gould Hall (/guːld/) is a gift from Helen Gould Shepard, daughter of the famous 19th century Wall Street financier Jay Gould.
+The oldest educational building on the campus, Gould Hall (/guːld/) is a gift from Helen Gould Shepard, daughter of the famous 19th century Wall Street financier Jay Gould.
 She donated US$150,000 for the construction, which began in 1911 and was completed in 1914.
 The front and back entrances to the building lead to Marble Hall, named such due to the abundant usage of marble in its decor.
 Marble Hall acts as a lobby for the building, and also houses part of the school's archeological collection.
-The Faculty Parlor, formerly used as the teachers’ room, and the Conference Room, are both adjacent to and accessible from Marble Hall.
+The Faculty Parlor, formerly used as the teachers' room, and the Conference Room, are both adjacent to and accessible from Marble Hall.
 Gould Hall also houses administrative offices, classrooms, the İbrahim Bodur library, the Heritage Room, and the RC Commons area, as well as the Turkish Literature and Social Sciences Departments, and the English Department Heads office.
 The building, particularly with its large ionic columns, is the de facto symbol of the school.
 Ivies and wisteria plants surround the building's walls.
 On its front entablature, the words "American College for Girls" and "Gould Hall" are visible.
 The cornerstone of the building, set on November 9, 1911, by then-United States Ambassador to the Ottoman Empire, William Woodville Rockhill, contains a time capsule.
-The inscription “AD MDCCCCXI”, denoting the year of the capsule's burial in Roman numerals, is displayed on the South Wing of the front façade.
+The inscription "AD MDCCCCXI", denoting the year of the capsule's burial in Roman numerals, is displayed on the South Wing of the front façade.